Charles Porterfield Krauth: The General Council

-Conflict between the “American Lutherans” and the leaders of the confessional revival led to a schism.
-In 1864, Krauth was asked to lead the new seminary in Philadelphia, which was founded by churches of the Pennsylvania Ministerium to rival the seminary in Gettysburg (now known as the Lutheran Theological Seminary at Philadelphia, LTSP).
-In 1867, Krauth and his schoolmate Rev. William Passavant founded the General Council of the Evangelical Lutheran Church in America.
+Conflict between the American Lutherans and the leaders of the confessional Lutheran revival led to a schism.
+In 1864, Krauth was asked to lead the new seminary in Philadelphia, which was founded by churches of the Pennsylvania Ministerium to rival the seminary in Gettysburg (today known as the Lutheran Theological Seminary at Philadelphia).
+In 1867, Krauth and his schoolmate, William Passavant, founded the General Council of the Evangelical Lutheran Church in America.
 The General Council had seven regional bodies which had withdrawn from the General Synod.

-During Krauth's lifetime, the LTSP was at Franklin Square.
-In 1889 it moved to Mount Airy.
-In 1908 its new library there was dedicated as the Krauth Memorial Library in memory of Krauth.
+During Krauth's lifetime, the Lutheran Theological Seminary at Philadelphia was located at Franklin Square.
+In 1889, it moved to Mount Airy.
+In 1908, its new library there was dedicated as the Krauth Memorial Library in memory of Krauth.

 As the first professor of systematic theology at the new seminary, Krauth was at the intellectual center of the reform movement.
 He wrote its Fundamental Articles of Faith and Church Polity, as well as the constitutions for its congregations.
 His liturgical scholarship guided the formation of General Council worship materials.
-From 1868, Krauth also served as professor of mental and moral philosophy at the University of Pennsylvania, and from 1873 as vice-provost.
+From 1868, Krauth also served as professor of moral philosophy at the University of Pennsylvania, and from 1873 as vice-provost.

-One of Krauth’s most controversial acts was to prepare a series of theses on pulpit and altar fellowship.
-Called the “Akron-Galesburg Rule,” these may be summarized as saying “Lutheran pulpits are for Lutheran ministers only, and Lutheran altars are for Lutheran communicants only.”
-Although Krauth’s Rule permitted exceptions, it was nonetheless a strong repudiation of the broad ecumenical relationships pursued by the General Synod.

-Late travels

-In 1880 he went to Europe to visit the scenes of the life and labors of Martin Luther, in order to complete a biography, for which he had made extensive preparations.
-His death prevented completion of the project.